jedimatt42/fcmd/README.md

 If SAMS is present, then executables may load other executables with the `fc_exec` command.
 When this happens, new pages are allocated, and mapped in.
 When the executable returns to Force Command or a prior executable the pages are freed, and the previous set of pages are mapped back in.

-IF The executable sets the SAMS page request flag, then the specified number of 4k pages will be loaded into SAMS sequentially from the executable file.
+If the executable sets the SAMS page request flag, then the specified number of 4k pages will be loaded into SAMS sequentially from the executable file.
 When complete, the flag will be updated to hold the base page number.
 This will be used when calling functions declared for bank switching.
 Use the following macro to declare a function:

-FC_SAMS_BANKED(bank_id, returntype, function_name, param_signature, param_list)
+`FC_SAMS_BANKED(bank_id, returntype, function_name, param_signature, param_list)`

+or

+`FC_SAMS_VOIDBANKED(bank_id, function_name, param_signature, param_list)`

 Example: